 During the festival, WeWork’s Devonshire Square community with be fundraising for the Pink Ribbon Foundation, or guests can donate online.
 Located in the City of London, just a short walk from Liverpool Street or Spitalfields Market, Devonshire Square is a historic business, dining and entertainment quarter, dating back to the 18th century.

-- Tales Of Silk And Music performances take place every Thursday at 12.30pm from now until 17 August 2017.
-Free to watch.
-Devonshire Square (Western Courtyard), City of London, EC2M.
+- The International Women in Arts Festival takes place from 5 – 26 July 2019.
+Most performances start at 1pm.
+Free.
+At Devonshire Square (Western Courtyard), City of London, EC2M.
 Nearest stations: Liverpool Street or Aldgate.
 For more information, visit the Devonshire Square website.

-For a guide to what else is on in July, click here.
+For a guide to what’s on in London in July, click here.